johannes-lindgren/editor/ROADMAP.md

 # ROADMAP

-This is the plan...
+This is what needs to be included in the PoC

-- Reference the input from the component.
-This will allow you to create unstructured content, just for the visuals.
+- [ ] Reference the input from the component.
-- If you render two forms side-by-side, are they synced?
+- [ ] Validation
+- [ ] Extract all inputs into separate modules, so that they are self-contained and it's easy to add new ones